1) Be Prepared For Unpredictable Weather

 Your other option is to simply drive there.
 There is a bridge connecting the northern portion of the archipelago to the mainland of Norway.

-9) You May Not See The Northern Lights
+9) The illusive Northern Lights

 If location was the only factor, you should be able to see the Northern Lights from Lofoten quite easily.
 That along with the warm weather there would seem to make it the ideal location for this.

 One very important note about your clothing; cotton is soft and comfortable, but absolutely inappropriate for the cold and often damp climate of Lofoten.
-It tends to stay wet, and loses its ability to keep you warm once it is drenched.
+Cottong tends to stay wet, and loses its ability to keep you warm once it is drenched.
 Choose clothing made of Goretex or similar materials that are rated for outdoor use.
 It’s also helpful to have spares for everything you wear so you can swap into something dry.